On the Minimum/Stopping Distance of Array Low-Density Parity-Check Codes: Introduction

 \section{Introduction}

 In this paper, we consider the array low-density parity-check (LDPC) codes, originally introduced by Fan in \cite{fan00}, and their minimum/stopping distance.
 Array LDPC codes are specified by two integers $q$ and $m$, where $q$ is an odd prime and $m \leq q$.
-Furthermore, in this work, $\mathcal{C}(q,m)$ will denote the array LDPC code with parameters $q$ and $m$, and $d(q,m)$ (resp.\ $h(q,m)$) its minimum (resp.\ stopping) distance.
+Furthermore, in this work, $\mathcal{C}(q,m)$ will denote the array LDPC code with parameters $q$ and $m$, and $d(q,m)$ (respectively $h(q,m)$) its minimum (respectively stopping) distance.

-Since the original work by Fan, several authors have consider the \emph{structural} properties of these codes (see, e.g., \cite{mit02,yan03,sug08,esm09,esm11,liu10,dol10}).
+Since the original work by Fan, several authors have considered the \emph{structural} properties of these codes (see, e.g., \cite{mit02,yan03,sug08,esm09,esm11,liu10,dol10}).
 For high rate and moderate length, these codes perform well under iterative decoding, and they are also well-suited for practical implementation due to their regular structure \cite{olc03,bha05}.

 The minimum distance of these codes was first analyzed by Mittelholzer in \cite{mit02}, where general (i.e., independent of $q$) minimum distance upper bounds for $m \leq 6$ were provided.
 Subsequently, Yang and Helleseth \cite{yan03} investigated the minimum distance of these codes in an algebraic way by first proving that the codes are invariant under a doubly transitive group of ``affine'' permutations.
 Then, they proved the general lower bound $d(q,4) \geq 10$, for $q > 7$, on the minimum distance.
 In \cite{sug08}, the general upper bounds $d(q,4) \leq 10$ and $d(q,5) \leq 12$ on the minimum distance were proved.
 Furthermore, by combining these bounds with the results in \cite{yan03}, it follows that $d(q,4)=10$ and that $d(q,5)$ is either $10$ or $12$, for $q > 7$.
 In summary,